FINANCIAL ADVICE | money Management

 In addition to the experience-focused mode of asking for gifts for your kids, it’s important to set limits for yourself.
 Some parents buy as many gifts for the child as they are years old.
 Others create categories, so every year the child knows they’ll be getting "something they want, something they need, something to wear and something to read."
 Seeing how the parent will interpret the "rules" this year creates excitement for the child, too.
 It’s also a good parameter for the parent to think about what the child really wants, and needs, and allows them to squeeze some of those necessities into the fun budget.

 Do not look at Pinterest when your child’s birthday rolls around.
 I repeat: Do not look at Pinterest.
 You’ll spend as much as your mortgage, and still (likely) be dissatisfied with the result.
 Let’s be honest: you’re doing it for yourself or the other parents anyway, not your kid.
 Instead, work against the social pressures and imagine what kind of birthday celebration your child would enjoy.
 If they tend towards the dramatic and over-the-top, don’t just ask them what kind of party they want—but instead give options.
 Ask if they’d rather have a party at your neighborhood pool, or your backyard, for example.
 Then you can pick out decorations together.
 Set a dollar limit before you get to the store and tally it as you shop.
 If you’ve got an introvert on your hands, a big party probably isn’t on their wish list.
-Maybe a special dinner out with the family, or daytrip with one best friend would be ideal.
+Maybe a special dinner out with the family or a daytrip with one best friend would be ideal.

 Those Special Moments